Can you buy presentation charisma from a good public speaking or presentation coach?

-That’s the one thing you have complete control over; there are always ways to improve your mindset which includes:
+That’s the one thing you have complete control over.
+There are always ways to improve your mindset.

-– Remembering just how good you are, how far you’ve come and stopping the constant comparison to others.
+– Remembering just how good you are and how far you’ve come.
+Stop making the constant comparison to others.
 You may not speak like Obama or the late Steve Jobs but that doesn’t mean you can’t be brilliant in your own unique way.

 – Believing in who you are, where you’ve come from and what you have to offer.
 Stay positive and remember that you have something to share that will make a tangible difference to those who take the time to listen.

-It’s worth keeping in mind that people don’t remember what you say but they remember how you make them feel.
-Whilst charisma isn’t something you can buy, it is something you can step in to buy adopting these ideas.
+Whilst charisma isn’t something you can buy, it is something you can step in to by adopting these ideas.
 The world needs more charismatic presenters and public speakers.